wurstscript/wurstscript.github.io/_doc/blog/thissummerinwurst.md

 Hello!
 This is the first issue in a regular series of news posts about wurst and the wurstscript community.
 Actual years have passed since we last summarised wurst-related content for hive workshop news, so keep in mind that this is a very sparse summary, whereas our future news posts will more densely discuss current events.

-Background on wurst: wurstscript is a programming language that compiles to JASS, and is developed alongside a suite of tools for a coherent development experience.
+Background on wurst: wurstscript is a programming language that compiles to JASS/Lua, and is developed alongside a suite of tools for a coherent development experience.
 It can even work alongside maps written in vJass.
 A usual workflow looks like this:

 * Design a terrain in a world editor (vanilla editor, WEX, or anything really)
 * Define objects, either using the object editor, or using the wurst “objectediting” subsystem